Short Answer

 Contract Snapshot

-The market resolves to "Yes" if San Antonio wins the Portland vs San Antonio 1st Round series in the 2026 Pro Basketball playoffs; otherwise, it resolves to "No" as the event is mutually exclusive.
-The market closes once a winner is declared, or by May 17, 2026, at 9:00 PM EDT if no winner is declared by then.
-Resolution will be based on information from the Governing League, Fox Sports, and ESPN.
+This market resolves to "Yes" if San Antonio wins the Portland vs San Antonio 1st Round series in the 2026 Pro Basketball playoffs; otherwise, it resolves to "No." The market opened on April 15, 2026, and will close after a series winner is declared, or by May 17, 2026, at 9:00 pm EDT if no winner is declared.
+Resolution sources include the Governing League (NBA), Fox Sports, and ESPN.

 Available Contracts